 Another important tip on tax planning is to meet the deadline.
 As discussed, annual income tax returns should be filed on or before April 15 of each year.
 Filing your tax may be accomplished online, and payments may be coursed through selected banks.

 The set dates are the deadlines.
-Aspire to meet your obligations ahead of time to avoid incurring penalties.
+Aspire to meet your obligations ahead of time to avoid incurring penalties and interest.

 3. Get the services of a bookkeeper or an accountant.